maveenbalaji/Tech_spec_dashboard/README.md

 Certainly!
-Here's a comprehensive and detailed documentation for the **Efftronics Server Dashboard**, formatted in Markdown for clarity and ease of use.
+Here's a comprehensive and detailed documentation for the **Tech Selection Dashboard**, formatted in Markdown for clarity and ease of use.

 ---

-# Efftronics Server Dashboard
+# Tech Selection Dashboard

 ## Overview

-The **Efftronics Server Dashboard** is a robust web application designed to aggregate, analyze, and visualize hardware data across various categories, including processors, GPUs, laptops, memory modules, tablets, and desktops.
+The **Tech Selection Dashboard** is a robust web application designed to aggregate, analyze, and visualize hardware data across various categories, including processors, GPUs, laptops, memory modules, tablets, and desktops.
 By scraping data from multiple reputable sources, the application provides users with up-to-date information on pricing, specifications, and performance benchmarks for the year 2025.

 * **Backend**: Utilizes Python scripts with Selenium and BeautifulSoup to scrape data, which is then stored in a TypeScript (`.ts`) file located in the `@/data` directory.
 * **Frontend**: Built with Node.js and React.js, the frontend presents the scraped data through an intuitive dashboard featuring interactive graphs and tables.